merenlab/merenlab.org/tutorials/infant-gut/index.md

 [CONCOCT](http://www.nature.com/nmeth/journal/v11/n11/full/nmeth.3103.html) results come from the CONCOCT module embedded within anvi'o.

-Finally, I generated Sharon et al. results by BLAST searching sequences in bins identified by the authors of the study (see [http://ggkbase.berkeley.edu/carrol](http://ggkbase.berkeley.edu/carrol)) to our contigs to have matching names.
+Finally, I generated Sharon et al. results by BLAST searching sequences in bins identified by the authors of the study (see [http://ggkbase.berkeley.edu/carrol](http://ggkbase.berkeley.edu/carrol)) to our contigs to have matching names, and you should download it the following way:

+{% highlight bash %}
+ $ wget http://merenlab.org/tutorials/infant-gut/files/SHARON_et_al.txt -O ../03_EXTERNAL_BINNING_RESULTS/SHARON_et_al.txt
+{% endhighlight %}

 OK.
 Moving on.